EGA-archive/QC/docs/Start_Guide.md

 multiqc . -c multiqc_config.yaml -e picard -e qualimap --force
 ```

-This will generate a customized, interactive MultiQC report summarizing all your QC results.
+Congratulations, you finished!
+This will generate a customized, interactive MultiQC report summarizing all your QC results `multiqc_report.html`.

 ---